Aino-io/agent-shell/README.md

 Note that when identifiers are passed with the `--id` flag, the first string is interpreted as the human-readable type or name of the identifier, and the following list of strings are interpreted as the actual identifiers.

-If you wish to see what the aino client is doing, pass the `--verbose` flag into the aino.sh invocation.
+You can use the functions from `aino-libary.sh` to generate the request or use the `aino.sh` script

 # What to use as flow ID
 The flow ID, also known as correlation ID or correlation key is an identifier that allows aino